AndyMic03/Polaris/README.md

 - **📋 Game Checklist:** Features an optional general checklist of tasks participants can complete anytime during the game.
 - **✅ Game Validation:** Provides a validation screen at the end to check milestone completion.
+- **👤 Optional Teamless Mode:** Allows configuration for individual play where milestone order is randomized per player.
 - **📷 QR Code Integration:** Utilizes QR codes for easy check-in at locations and clue retrieval.
 - **🍪 Progress Tracking**: Uses browser cookies to maintain team progress, allowing players to resume if they leave the game.